mwrnd/innova2_xcku15p_ddr4_bram_gpio/README.md

 If you have 8GB+ of free memory space, generate 8GB of random data with the `dd` command options `bs=8192 count=1048576` and test the DDR4 in one go.

-`vbindiff DATA RECV` can be used to determine differences between the sent and received data if checksums do not match.
+If checksums do not match, `vbindiff DATA RECV` can be used to determine differences between the sent and received data and the failing address locations.

+Note that data is loaded from your system drive into memory then sent to the Innova-2 over PCIe DMA.
+Likewise it is loaded from the Innova-2's DDR4 into system RAM, then onto disk.
+The wall time of these functions can therefore be significantly longer than the DMA Memory-to-Memory over PCIe transfer time.
 ```Shell
 cd ~/dma_ip_drivers/XDMA/linux-kernel/tools/
 free -m